-Thu 3 Aug, Jacqueline du Pré Music Building, St Hilda's College
+Thu 3 Aug, Jacqueline du Pré Music Building

 In this hour-long session, Ian Jones invites you to his clinic to have all your piano-related ailments diagnosed.
 Whether you have a question about teaching, technique, performance or interpretation, Dr Jones is sure to find a cure.
 Ian Jones is a Professor of Piano and Deputy Head of Keyboard at the Royal College of Music.